-- Record the process of project or building a product.
+- Record the process of projects or building a product.
 Email is hard to trace.

-- Records for employees to review their contribution within company.
+- Records for employees to review their contribution.

 - Easy to use and low learning curves.
 Except for advanced users, there is no much customization.